pkirkham/pkirkham.github.io/_posts/analysis/2025-12-31-viscosity-pedersen.md

 ## Implementation in Java

 The description of the CSP approach by Pedersen uses methane as a reference fluid.
 Since Pyrus has a Java wrapper to [incorporate the CoolProp library]({{site.url}}/pyrus/coolprop-versus-ppr78-eos/) we can use a different reference fluid and obtain the reference fluid density and viscosity directly from CoolProp.
 This greatly simplifies the equations as we are simply leveraging a library function instead.
+Note that in the actual Pyrus implementation, if the CoolProp library fails to find a value (happens with heavier components where corresponding methane conditions are solid), a fallback to Pedersen and Fredenslund's (1987) adjusted models is used.
+These adjustments are not described below.

 The Pyrus implementation of the Pedersen CSP method is shown below.
 Note that Pyrus uses javax.measure units and measurements with custom oilfield units.
 The use of these methods should be self-explanatory for anyone trying to follow the code.